Raj-prateek/rabbitmq-learning/README.md

 ### Installation

-To install rabbitmq i have used docker.
-I have used a docker image `rabbitmq:3-management-alpine`.
+To install rabbitmq we will used a docker image `rabbitmq:3-management-alpine`.
 Configured in [docker-compose.yaml](https://github.com/prateeksib/rabbitmq-learning/blob/main/docker-compose.yaml) file.

 ### Step to run RabbitMQ